Hide or forbid modulefile¶

 0: soft hiding (applied with

-)1: regular hiding (applied with dot name module or default
+module-hide --soft)1: regular hiding (applied with dot name module or default

-command)2: hard hiding (applied with
+module-hidecommand)2: hard hiding (applied with

-module-hide --hard
+module-hide --hard)

 Hiding threshold